calmm-js/partial.lenses/README.md

 and is available as a non-default export.
 All operations in this library that take lenses as arguments implicitly lift them.

-#### L.firstOf(l0, ...ls)

-`L.firstOf(l0, ...ls)` returns a partial lens that acts like the first of the given lenses, `l0, ...ls`, whose view is not undefined on the given target.
-When the views of all of the given lenses are undefined, the returned lens acts like `l0`.

-Note that `L.firstOf` is an associative operation, but there is no identity element.

 #### L.delete(l, s)

 For convenience, there is also a shorthand for delete: